hipe/downtownfun/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

-There is a necessary trade-off in realizing the vision of the one-pass rewrite traversal, and that is that the client (some client) *must* exhaust the whole stream then check `monitor.ok` before the produced lines can be considered comittable; so that for example if there were any issues traversing the remainder of the file, we don't commit the rewrite.
+There is a necessary trade-off in realizing the vision of the one-pass rewrite traversal, and that is that the client (some client) *must* exhaust the whole stream then check `monitor.OK` before the produced lines can be considered comittable; so that for example if there were any issues traversing the remainder of the file, we don't commit the rewrite.